jakebeamish/Penplotting.js/README.md

     // Add shapes to the Sketch
     sketch.add(line);
 }

+sketch.draw();
 ```

-Calling `sketch.draw()` at the end of the file will generate an SVG element and UI inside `index.html`, which can be viewed from a browser,
+Calling `sketch.draw()` at the end of the file will generate an SVG element and
-using something like the Live Server Extension for VS Code.
+UI inside `index.html`, which can be opened in a browser.

 ### Keyboard shortcuts
 | Action | Key |